QHose/QRSMeteor/pages/OEM approach.md

 - the embedding of content
 - the automatic provisioning using the APIs
 - the data indexing into the cloud
 - Your APIs connect to the Qlik Cloud.
 You setup the security first, next you copy the template apps from the source tenant to each of your customer tenants.
-Each app tries to reload from your tenant specific source database.
+Each app reloads (copies) data from your tenant specific source database.
 ![image](https://user-images.githubusercontent.com/12411165/236435583-e13bb7ba-63ab-41ea-86d4-37900b3fb7f9.png)

 If you can't connect to your source database because you don't want to open your firewall you can look the [Qlik Data Gateway](https://integration.qlik.com/?selection=6tnPFkfYjncwiQ4Ea).